 Basic Shopify plan

-The basic Shopify plan costs just $29 a month.
+The basic Shopify plan costs just $32 a month.
 It allows you to build your online store, and list an unlimited number of products.
 It also includes a blog.
-On the downside, the Basic Shopify plan does not give you access to Shopify reports and international domains.
+On the downside, the Basic Shopify plan gives you access only to some basic Shopify reports.

 - A fee for online credit card rates on this plan is 2.9% + 30c USD